-&lt;sup>36 See David Goldman, "Google seals \$13 billion Motorola buy," CNNMoney (May 22, 2012), available at: http://money.cnn.com/2012/05/22/technology/google-motorola/ royalty" patent damages.
-Certain "modifications" were needed to take account of the fact that the patent holder had made a RAND commitment, and thus (for example) had given up the right (that it otherwise would have had) to refuse to license its technology at all and to keep its technology for its own exclusive use, and had likewise given up the right to "discriminate" among licensees (e.g., by treating its competitors and non-competitors differently).
+47 See David Goldman, Google Seals \$13 Billion Motorola Buy, CNNMONEY (May 22, 2012), holder had made a RAND commitment, and thus (for example) had given up the right (that it otherwise would have had) to refuse to license its technology at all and to keep its technology for its own exclusive use,50 and had likewise given up the right to "discriminate" among licensees (for example, by treating its competitors and non-competitors differently).51

-&lt;sup>37 See Google Investor Relations, "Lenovo to Acquire Motorola Mobility from Google," press release (January 29, 2014), available at https://investor.google.com/releases/2014/0129.html.
+48 See Press Release, Google, Lenovo to Acquire Motorola Mobility from Google (Jan.
+29, 2014), https://investor.google.com/releases/2014/0129.html.

-Judge Robart focused on what he termed the value of the technology "itself," not on the value added by being incorporated into the standard.
-That is basically an ex ante approach.
-He examined the technology covered by each of the patents in suit (given his claim constructions) and concluded that they were not particularly valuable, contributing only a "sliver" of the value of the standards.
-In our view, this would not preclude firms that have patented technology that is inherently valuable, and that is incorporated into the standard because of its inherent value, from obtaining a much higher rate than Judge Robart awarded Motorola for its declared-essential-but-(in his view)-not-particularly-valuable patents.
+Judge Robart focused on what he termed the value of the technology "itself," not on the value added by being incorporated into the standard.52 That is basically an ex ante approach, in the sense that it looks to what rates would be negotiated prior to the technology being incorporated into the standard, at a time when the SSO still had the option of selecting an alternative technology for incorporation should the patent holder seek to extract too high a royalty.
+He examined the technology covered by each of the patents in suit (given his claim constructions) and concluded that they were not particularly valuable,53 contributing only a "sliver" of the value of the standards.54 In our view, such a position would not preclude firms that have patented technology that is inherently valuable, and that is incorporated into the standard because of its inherent value, from obtaining a much higher rate than Judge Robart awarded Motorola for its declared-essential, but (in his view) not particularly valuable patents.

-Judge Robart said, "Microsoft contends that the economic value of patented technology isolated from the value derived from incorporation into the standard would be determined by calculating the incremental value of the technology compared to the alternatives that could have been written into the standard."
-He said that this "approach suffers from several flaws," including "its lack of real-world applicability."
-Neither the IEEE nor the ITU specifies that RAND terms must be determined using an incremental value approach."
-To our view, that is not an issue of "real-world applicability" so much as an acknowledgement that the incremental value approach is not mandated by any SSO, is not part of what the SSOs consider F/RAND, and seems to be a concept made up out of whole cloth by academics.
-If any SSO had mandated the use of an incremental value approach as part and parcel of a F/RAND regime, issues of "impracticality" could be laid at the SSO's doorstep.
-Judge Robart noted, "Another flaw in Microsoft's approach is its impracticability with respect to implementation by the courts."
-He concluded that "[n]evertheless, a reasonable royalty rate for an SEP committed to a RAND obligation must value the patented technology itself, which necessarily requires considering the importance and contribution of the patent to the standard."
+Judge Robart said, "Microsoft contends that the economic value of patented technology isolated from the value derived from incorporation into the standard would be determined by calculating the incremental value of the technology compared to the alternatives that could have been written into the standard."55 He said that this "approach suffers from several flaws," including "its lack of real-world applicability."36 In particular, Judge Robart said, "[n]either the IEEE nor the ITU specifies that RAND terms must be determined using an incremental value approach."57 In our view, that is not an issue of "real-world applicability" so much as an acknowledgement that the incremental value approach is not mandated by any SSO, is not part of what the SSOs consider FRAND, and seems to be a concept made up out of whole cloth by academics.
+If any SSO had mandated the use of an incremental value approach as part and parcel of a FRAND regime, issues of "impracticality" could be laid at the SSO's doorstep.
+Judge Robart noted that "[a]nother flaw in Microsoft's approach is its impracticability with respect to implementation by the courts."58 He concluded that, "[n]evertheless, a reasonable royalty rate for an SEP committed to a RAND obligation must value the patented technology itself, which necessarily requires considering the importance and contribution of the patent to the standard."59

-At one point, Judge Robart appeared to have accepted (though not implemented) Microsoft's contention that a RAND royalty would be limited to the "incremental value" of the patented technology
+At one point, Judge Robart appeared to have accepted (though not implemented)60 Microsoft's contention that a RAND royalty would be limited to the "incremental value" of the patented technology relative to the next-best alternative,61 saying that the "incremental value approach" is "required in the court's hypothetical negotiation paradigm,"62 while acknowledging that "approaches linking the value of a patent to its incremental contribution to a standard are hard to implement."63